Hiking: Hazards

-Hiking can be hazardous because of terrain, inclement weather, becoming lost, or pre-existing medical conditions.
+Hiking can be hazardous because of terrain, inclement weather, potential to get lost, or pre-existing medical conditions.
 The dangerous circumstances hikers can face include specific accidents or physical ailments.
 It is especially hazardous in high mountains, crossing rivers and glaciers, and when there is snow and ice.
 At times hiking may involve scrambling, as well as the use of ropes, ice axes and crampons and the skill to properly use them.

 Potential hazards involving physical ailments may include dehydration, frostbite, hypothermia, sunburn, sunstroke, or diarrhea, and such injuries as ankle sprains, or broken bones.
 Hypothermia is a danger for all hikers and especially inexperienced hikers.
 Weather does not need to be very cold to be dangerous since ordinary rain or mist has a strong cooling effect.
 In high mountains a further danger is altitude sickness.
 This typically occurs only above 2500 m, though some are affected at lower altitudes.
 Risk factors include a prior episode of altitude sickness, a high degree of activity, and a rapid increase in elevation.